The best mirrorless cameras for beginners in 2023

 Q: What are the advantages and disadvantages of a mirrorless camera

 If you like an optical viewfinder with zero lag, there’s still nothing quite like a DSLR.
-You’ll also find that you get much better battery out of a DSLR since it’s not using quite so many screens.
+You’ll also find that you get much better battery life out of a DSLR since it’s not using quite so many screens.

 When it comes to advantages, though, there are plenty.
 The autofocus tracking is far beyond what you’ll find in a DSLR and the real-time image previews in the viewfinder can be a great learning tool.